JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Midnight Commander.md

 ### Copy operation in Midnight commander (MC)

-By Default all Ultraseedbox slots come with Midnight Commander installed and it can be started as easily as connecting to your Slot via SSH and issuing the command `mc` this will present you with Midnight commander
+By Default all Ultra.cc slots come with Midnight Commander installed and it can be started as easily as connecting to your Slot via SSH and issuing the command `mc` this will present you with Midnight commander